airesearch-in-th/airesearch-in-th-website/_releases/mt_model_demo.md

 ---
-title: Machine Translation Model Demo
+title: Machine Translation Model (with Demo)
 description: Demonstration of the Machine Translation Model
 version: 1.0.0
 items: